atrick/atrick.github.io/design/TypeSafeMemory.rst

    ``Unsafe[Mutable]Pointer`` is a type safe API.
 When a program accesses memory via ``UnsafePointer``, The ``UnsafePointer`` element should be consistent with the type used to allocate the memory.
-The 'unsafe' in ``UnsafePointer`` actually refers to memory management--it is the user's responsibility to manage the object's lifetime.
-Type safety is not only a desirable programming model, it is an absolute requirement performance reasons, and ``UnsafePointer`` is intended for high-performance implementations of data structures.
+The "unsafe" in ``UnsafePointer`` actually refers to memory management--it is the user's responsibility to manage the object's lifetime.
+Type safety is not only a desirable programming model, it is an absolute requirement performance reasons, and ``UnsafePointer`` is intended for high-performance implementation of data structures.